How does attending school affect my SSI Disability status?

 Find out why your SSI Disability status is not affected by attending school and learn about special work provisions for SSI recipients who are students.

-When you are approved for SSI, your approval depends on your medical condition and, if you are an adult, on your past work history.
-Accordingly, attending school does not affect your SSI Disability status.
-However, it may afford you a valuable benefit, the Student Earned Income Exclusion, known as the SEIE.
-When you are completing your SSI application form, be sure to list yourself as a student if you are going to school, especially if you are working or plan to work.
+When you are financially eligible and are approved for SSI, your approval depends on your medical condition and, if you are an adult, on your past work history.
+Accordingly, school attendance itself school will not affect your SSI Disability status.
+Regular school attendance is encouraged for individuals under age twenty-two with the Student Earned Income Exclusion (SEIE), which is discussed below.

 The SSI Student Earned Income Exclusion